Back to Blog

 The Professional Approach

-They model all five scenarios, calculate 10-20 year projections, and identify the optimal path based on specific circumstances.
+They model all five scenarios, project the outcomes over 10-20 years, and find the single best path for a person's specific situation.

 Scenario 1: The Refinancing Analysis